RESEARCH

 We will propose cultivation conditions to optimize the plants’ abilities to uptake elements and nutrients from fertilizers, prevention from soil diseases, adaptation to environmental changes.
 We collaborate Waseda University on rhizosphere microbe analysis to identify microbes those affect soybean growth.

-We will identify plant genes those are involving in plant-rhizobacteria interaction using soybean mutant collections.
+We will identify plant genes those are involving in plant-rhizobacteria interaction using soybean isoflavone mutants.
 By using them we aim to establish soybean with resistance to damage by repeated mono-cultivation and with high breeding value.

-We also establish crop breeding foundation with Dr. Miyoshi and Dr. Wada groups to prepare future environmental changes by using growth chambers with variable environmental conditions.
+We also establish crop breeding foundation with Dr. Wada groups to prepare future environmental changes by using growth chambers with variable environmental conditions.